kingoIII/Ruido/README.md

 ## Getting started

-1. Install dependencies
+1. Install system dependencies

+Ensure [`ffmpeg`](https://ffmpeg.org/) is available on your PATH.
+On macOS you can run `brew install ffmpeg`; on Ubuntu/Debian use `sudo apt-get install ffmpeg`.

+2. Install project dependencies

 ```bash
 pnpm install
 ```

-2. Copy the environment template and fill in values
+3. Copy the environment template and fill in values

 ```bash
 cp .env.example .env